exasol/row-level-security-lua/doc/system_requirements.md

 Needs: dsn

 #### Listing a User's Roles
 `req~listing-user-roles~1`

-Data owners can the roles assigned to a single user.
+Data owners can list the roles assigned to a single user.

 Rationale: